Finite-Difference Solution Ansatz approach in Least-Squares Monte Carlo: Theoretical Framework

-Considering Eqn.\ref{eqn:objFunctionInf} together with above, one can see that least-squares error (lower bound) in FD-LSM is also reduced by the same scaling factor as the variance:
+Comparing the objective function in Eqn.\ref{eqn:objFunctionWeightedProjection} with Eqn.\ref{eqn:objFunctionInf} (re-labeling $P$ to $P^{\text{LSM}}$), and applying the aforementioned identity, one can see that the scaling factor that reduces the variance in the projection $P_k^{\text{LSM},\text{LSM}\perp\text{FD}}$ also proportionally reduces the RSS (lower bound):

-It means the stronger the correlation between $V_{k+1}$ and $\hat{V}_{k+1}^{1D}$, the more effective the error reduction achieved in the new scheme; as always, such error reduction directly translates into the decrease in $N_R$ required to fulfill suitable precision.
+It means the stronger the correlation between $V_{k+1}$ and $\hat{V}_{k+1}^{1D}$, the more effective the variance reduction achieved in the new scheme; as always, such reduction directly translates into the decrease in $N_R$ required to fulfill suitable precision.